IttipongRu/LTJ-Consumer-Privacy/README.md

 ---

 **9. Customer Data Platform (CDP) and Analytics**
-To improve our Service and provide a personalized experience, SOOK Delivery uses a **Customer Data Platform (CDP)** and may assign a unique **Customer ID (UUID)** that links to your account.
+To improve our Service and provide a personalized experience, SOOK Delivery uses a **Customer Data Platform (CDP)** and assigns a unique **Customer ID (UUID)** that links to your account.
 This data may include:

 * Which products you view most frequently
 * Which building or complex you browse orders from